How to calculate a winning offer for your Dutch dream house

 • 📆 Is it due for any major works, like a new roof?

-The final sale price of other houses in this condition/neighbourhood
+The final sale price of other houses in this condition and neighbourhood

 Another alternative is to contact the property’s selling agent and ask them straight out — but there’s only a slight chance they’ll tell you.

 The Dutch housing market plays a huge role in how you should calculate your winning offer.
-Image: Depositphotos
+Image: Dreamstime

-The time that you actually have to bid
+The time you have to decide on a bid

 If there’s one thing you need to know about an overheated housing market, it’s that when it comes to calculating your bid, you don’t have that much time to crunch those numbers.

-In the Netherlands, the time between a house being put on the market and selling is 24 days on average.
-Therefore, the best thing you can do for yourself is to gather any data that is possible to gather before you view a home, such as the average selling price of similar homes in that area and your maximum mortgage, for example.
+The best thing you can do is gather as much data as possible before you view a home, such as the average selling price of similar homes in that area and your maximum mortgage, for example.

-Good to know: In the Netherlands, once you place an offer on a home and it’s accepted, you have what is called a three-day “cooling-off period.”
-This means that you can retract your offer with no legal or financial consequences within this time period.
+Good to know: In the Netherlands, once you place an offer on a home and it’s accepted, you have three working days to retract your offer with no legal or financial consequences.
+This is called a “cooling-off period.”

 Three ways to calculate your bid when buying a house in the Netherlands

 Now it’s time to calculate your winning offer.
 There are three ways you can do this in the Netherlands.
-Image: Depositphotos
+Image: Dreamstime

 Using these skills, combined with their knowledge of the current housing market, you’ll be given an expert estimation of how much you should bid on your dream home.

-By analysing the data, you can give yourself a very accurate estimate of just how much you should be bidding to win your dream house.
-Thankfully, some businesses can provide you with access to this data and even help you calculate it.
+By analysing the data, you can give yourself a relatively accurate estimate of just how much you should be bidding to win your dream house.

 How have you found the bidding process in the Netherlands?
 Tell us about your experience in the comments below.